-This is the fundamental problem for an entrepreneur in Africa: We have very creative innovators coming up with solutions every day, but those solutions are not serving potential populations and are not adopted.
+This is the fundamental problem for an entrepreneur: We have very creative innovators coming up with solutions every day, but those solutions are not serving potential populations and are not adopted.
 This is because we do a poor job of understanding the customers.
 You create the solution, but the customer defines the value.

 Value is demonstrated in five ways:

 Value of Convenience

 You create convenience when your solution makes your customers’ lives easier, whether it is opening a store close to their home, streamlining delivery service for items they want to send or receive, oranother example.

 You create functional value, for example, when you provide a solution that transforms a manual labor task into one that can be automated.
 The value occurs when a task that used to take five hours now takes few minutes, or when a job that used to require full attention now requires only supervision.

 Value of Form/Design